racquemis/VidCacheFS-Unraid/README.md

 To make Plex use the new cache mount point:
 1. Edit your libraries and add a new path pointing to the `/media-cache` folder.
 2. Do not remove the original path yet, as doing so will cause Plex to lose all metadata and treat all media as new.
-3. After the Plex libraries have finished updating, play the cached version of a video file to check if VidCacheFS is functioning properly.
-4. When satisfied that everything works, you can delete the original path to the media files from the library configuration.
+3. After the Plex libraries have finished updating, delete the original path to the media files from the library configuration.

 Disable auto emptying of the trash in Plex and if possible periodic scanning.
 If for whatever reason file-mount fails the media-cache folder within Plex will look empty you don't want your libraries to be updated to empty.